AstroPay-Developers/astropay-sdk-java/README.md

 ### Cashout V1

-As soon the request is received by Astropay, it gets validated to the corresponding account.
+As soon the request is received by AstroPay, it gets validated to the corresponding account.

 ```java
 public class Main {